Jessica Beels Design

 I hold a BA in Art History (Harvard University, 1985) and a Masters in Early American Decorative Arts (Winterthur Program, University of Delaware, 1992).

 My crafts background includes many self-taught techniques.
-More formal training includes classes in metalwork (Penland School of Crafts), papermaking (Haystack Mountain School of Crafts), and stone carving (Corcoran School of Art).
+More formal training includes classes in metalwork (Penland School of Crafts, NC, and Haystack Mountain School of Crafts, ME), papermaking (Haystack Mountain School of Crafts, ME), and stone carving (Corcoran School of Art, DC).

 Professional Memberships